 Where to buy 91% rubbing alcohol to kill bed bugs?

 Unfortunately, it is harder to find a store carrying the 91% Isopropyl alcohol than it is to find the ones that carry the 70% bed bug rubbing alcohol sprays.
 That being said, a bit of online research can help you obtain these higher concentration bed bug sprays.
 Do note that products containing 91% alcohol are usually more expensive than those available at lower concentrations.

 How to get rid of bed bugs using alcohol

-- Vacuum the house completely.
-Make sure you cover all areas under the beds, behind the furniture etc. Take care to include curtains, upholstered living room furniture etc. Dispose off the vacuum bags far from home.
+Vacuum the house completely and make sure you cover all areas under the beds, behind the furniture etc. Take care to include curtains, upholstered living room furniture etc. Dispose off the vacuum bags far from home.